tilt-dev/tilt.build/docs/choosing_clusters.md

 ## Docker for Desktop

-Docker for Desktop is what we recommend most often for MacOS users.
+Docker for Desktop is the easiest to get started with if you're on MacOS.

 In the Docker For Mac preferences, click
 [Enable Kubernetes](https://docs.docker.com/docker-for-mac/#kubernetes)